ramonrod/qlc/scripts/peter/pyaline/Readme.txt

 The PyAline script expects the data to be in a CSV table format.
 Each language has a row in this table.
-The first column is the language name, than several columns of unknown content, then the 100 strings for the concepts in this language.
+The first column is the language name, than several columns of unknown content, then the 100 strings for the concepts in this language (if there are two strings for a concept they are separated by a pipe symbol "|").
 The comparison script supports two kinds of (phonetic) notations, one is ALINE notation format, the other is the ASJP format.
 The default is the ALINE format, if you use ASJP you have to give a parameter "-a".
-The other paramter is the CSV file "-f filename.csv".
+The other paramter is the CSV file, i.e. "-f filename.csv".

 Right now there are three scripts to handle the data from the ASJP project: